 Moutte et al. [19] also did not find any increase in local recurrence when compared to recurrence rates reported in the literature.
 A South African study by Spinks (2019) [20] found that no clinical or histological factors, including margin status, were found to significantly predict local recurrence (LR).
 Choi et al. [21] found that margin status was the only independent risk factor for LR in Borderline PTs.
 Moutte et al. [19] found that a second procedure to increase margins in patients with positive surgical margins in the benign and borderline subgroups is not necessary [19].
-Ben et al. [22] also found that a second procedure to increase margins in patients with positive margins in the same group as Moutte et al. [19] was unjustified.
-In all the subgroups, axillary lymph node dissection is not necessarily due to the common metastasis through the hematogenous pathway to the lungs, pleura, and bone [5].
+Ben et al. [22] also found that a second procedure to increase margins in patients with positive difference to increase margins in patients with positive margins in the subgroups, axillary lymph node dissection is not necessarily due to the common metastasis through the hematogenous pathway to the lungs, pleura, and bone [5].
 Currently, there are no studies supporting the use of radiotherapy and post-operative chemotherapy; however, a previous study by Barth et al. showed that post-operative radiotherapy could lower the rate of Local Recurrence and disease-free survival in the borderline and malignant subgroups [23].